pebble-tree/node-foundationdb/README.md

 })
 ```

-To cut down on work, most simple operations are aliased on the database object, so they can be called more easily.
+For simplicity, most transaction operations are aliased on the database object.
 For example:

 ```javascript
 const val = await db.get('key')